bollu/tiny-optimising-compiler/README.md

 - Show off real world optimisations.

 #### Non goals
-Be the fastest compiler, or the compiler that shows the correct way of doing a lot of things, in the sense of "technically".
-I might pick the slower algorithm to compute something like a dominator tree, because it is not the point.
-The point is the _idea_ of the dominator tree.
+Shows the correct way of doing a lot of things, in the sense of "engineering".
+I might pick the slower algorithm to compute a dominator tree, because I wish to emphasize the _idea_ of the dominator tree.
 When a trade off is presented between simplicity and performance, I will pick simplicity.

 #### Timeline